ZoltanKuli/Algorithms-Practice/README.md

-# The Story behind Algorithms Practice
+# The Story Behind Algorithms Practice

 During the spring of 2020, I created Algorithms Practice because I was curious to see and compare some of the most well-known sorting algorithms in practice.